-Canteen buys Coffee Break Service and North Shore Industrial Vending
+Canteen buys Coffee Break Service, North Shore Industrial Vending

-Canteen Vending Services Inc. acquired Coffee Break Service Inc. in Baltimore, Md. and North Shore Industrial Vending in Lincolnwood, Ill. near Chicago.
+› Canteen Vending Services Inc. acquired Coffee Break Service Inc. in Baltimore, Md. and North Shore Industrial Vending in Lincolnwood, Ill.
 Coffee Break Service operated one and a half routes and had five employees.
 Coffee Break Service was founded in 1962 by Fred Sapperstein and was incorporated in 1989 by Fred Sapperstein and the late Winnie Sapperstein and their son, Steve Sapperstein.
-North Shore Industrial Vending was founded 30 years ago by Jerry Spathis, president, and operates eight routes which will fold into Canteen’s existing business.
+North Shore Inudstrial Vending was founded 30 years ago by Jerry Spathis, president, and operated eight routes which will fold into Canteen’s existing business.

 Jammin Java partners with BC Coffee

-Jammin Java Corp. has partnered with BC Coffee & Supplies, Inc. for distribution of its coffee lines in Florida.
-BC Coffee’s distribution hub will also provide coffee to Jammin Java’s customers in the Caribbean.
-BC Coffee has been in business for over 30 years and is the largest OCS/breakroom distributor in the Southeastern U.S. and currently distributes coffee and associated products to over 300 OCS/vending companies throughout Florida.
+› Jammin Java Corp. has partnered with BC Coffee & Supplies, Inc. for distribution of its coffee lines in Florida.
+BC Coffee’s distribution hub will also be providing coffee to Jammin Java’s customers in the Caribbean.
+BC Coffee has been in business for over 30 years and is the largest office coffee service (OCS)/breakroom distributor in the Southeastern U.S. and currently distributes coffee and associated products to over 300 OCS/vending companies throughout Florida.

-Vending repair training program moves to new Philadelphia school
+Vending repair program moves to new Philadelphia school

 At the Randolph Skills Center, Burke said the program will have the necessary support from the school’s administration.